Achieving Business Growth by Sharing Ideas and Solving Problems

 Ways to create ease and flow

-To help Sarah start or continue, there are several things she can do to ease this process:
+There are several things that can ease this process:

-- keep her content short.
+• keep content short.
 If it is a video, keep it to 2 to 3 minutes.
 If it is an article, cap it at around 600 – 700 words or less

-- once an article is written, for instance, she must step into her audience’s shoes to evaluate if this is helpful and insightful
+• once an article is written, step into your audience’s shoes to evaluate if this is helpful and insightful

 A topic, particularly when large and complex, can be spread out over multiple pieces of content such as a series of consecutive blog posts.
 An article or video does not need to be exhaustive.
-Sarah should block time out in her calendar for the content development process and be generous with her time, particularly in the early stages.
+Block time out in your calendar for the content development process — be generous with your time particular when first starting.

-In conclusion, developing thought leadership is a powerful way to establish yourself with a broader audience, strengthen your tribe of followers, amplify key messages, and clarify your service or product offering.
-It is already a mainstay in every successful business’s arsenal.
+In conclusion, you can achieve business growth by sharing your ideas and solving problems.
+Creating authentic content that helps solve your audience’s problems can help you establish yourself, strengthen your tribe of followers, amplify key messages, and clarify your service or product offering.
+Content creation is already a mainstay in every successful business’s arsenal.
 Embark on your thought leadership journey today and reap the rewards.

 #Brand #DigitalProfile #BodyOfWork